Informatik-HS-KL/BEGGEL-SP-Map-Matcher-WS19/readme.md

 This example prints out all links with their distances around the first point (Node) in the Tile.

-## Own OverpassWrapper
-You're able to create Your Own OverpassWrapper Class. derive from the abstract OverpassWrapper and overwrite load_tile with your own

 ## Data Visualisation (testing)
 After the start you have the opportunity to Visual your Links and Nodes.
 We implement a test web page under [localhost](http://http://localhost:5000/).